 SWRPC has a robust traffic research program that is used for a variety of purposes including monitoring traffic trends, planning, project development, public policy and even funding.
-SWRPC partners with the New Hampshire Department of Transportation to conduct traffic counts using pneumatic counters typically installed for a weeklong period.
-On an annual basis, SWRPC staff and interns deploy traffic counters at about one third of established count locations, which number approximately 400 in total across the Monadnock Region.
-SWRPC also responds to special requests from municipalities to research traffic characteristics at other locations including municipal roads, rail trails, and sidewalks.
+SWRPC partners with the New Hampshire Department of Transportation Bureau of Traffic to conduct traffic counts using pneumatic tubes that are typically installed for a weeklong period.
+On an annual basis, SWRPC conducts these “spot studies” or short-term counts at about one third of almost 400 sites throughout Southwest NH.
 In addition to collecting traffic count data, SWRPC also conducts “turning movement” counts to understand traffic patterns at intersections and windshield surveys to understand trends in carpooling.

 If you’re interested in traffic data for a particular location or have other questions about SWRPC’s traffic research program, don’t hesitate to contact us.
 Also, SWRPC’s long-range transportation plan Southwest Connects, contains lots of traffic count information for transportation corridors across the Monadnock Region.